OSGeo/gdal/doc/source/community/ai_tool_policy.rst

       are subject to the project's :ref:`code_of_conduct`.

     * The typical high verbosity of LLM code and text is actively discouraged.
       More code is more code to maintain.
-High verbosity contribution will be seen as indication of LLM-generated content when not labeled otherwise and may be ignored, closed, left unmerged, or removed at maintainers' discretion.
+High verbosity contribution (tickets, code, messages, etc) will be seen as indication of LLM-generated content when not labeled otherwise and may be ignored, closed, left unmerged, or removed at maintainers' discretion.

 Violations